Coilovers Vs. Lift Kits

 There are a lot of options to consider when it comes to a suspension lift system.
 A common question we hear is “Are coilovers worth the price?” or “Are coilovers worth the money?”.
 If you are seeking the ultimate in handling and performance then you will want to check out the Coilover kits we offer here.
 However, if you are simply seeking a higher riding truck for the best value, a standard lift system using the factory suspension setup is likely a better choice for you.

-If you want to keep the factory magneride or magnetic ride control in your lifted truck, you’ll want to use a compatible standard lift kit.
-The OE manufactures spend lots of time developing those high tech suspension systems and often you can achieve better ride quality out of a standard lift on those vehicles.
+If you want to keep the factory magnetite or magnetic ride control in your lifted truck, you’ll want to use a compatible standard lift kit.
+The OE manufacturers spend lots of time developing those high-tech suspension systems and often you can achieve better ride quality out of a standard lift on those vehicles.
 But, if you want the ultimate in performance or the ability to adjust your ride characteristics on the fly, Coilovers will be the choice for you.

 A question as old as time whenever someone enters the realm of suspensions - what is the difference between standard lift kits and those with Coilover systems?
 If you're not well versed in the various types of suspensions then this may be somewhat of a head-scratcher, however, fear not!

 As the guys here at Custom Offsets are here to distinguish what sets the two apart; With the most important thing to keep in mind is that these two are really in different categories of suspension.
 To get more into depth regarding this topic, we decided to pinpoint the differences between lift kits WITH coilovers and lift kits WITHOUT coilovers to give you guys at home a better understanding of what's what.